Video game music: Other

 Other video game awards include the International Film Music Critics Association (IFMCA) award for Best Original Score for Interactive Media and Machinima.com's Inside Gaming Awards for Best Original Score and Best Sound Design.

 In addition to recognizing the composers of original score, the Guild of Music Supervisors offer a GMS Award to the music supervisors that select and coordinate licensed music for video games.

 Fan culture

-Video game fans have created their own fan sites "dedicated to the appreciation and promotion of video game music", including OverClocked ReMix and Rainwave.
+Video game fans have created their own fan sites "dedicated to the appreciation and promotion of video game music", such as OverClocked ReMix.
+There are also YouTube channels dedicated to the discussion and analysis of video game music, such as Visualizer Music Tracks and 8-Bit Music Theory.

 Fans also make their own song remixes and compilations, like insaneintherainmusic, and have built online remixing communities through the ease of internet distribution.

-There are over 50 podcasts dedicated to the topic of video game music.
-Most notable among these are the Super Marcato Bros., Rhythm and Pixels, and Game That Tune.

-Japanese dōjin music scene is notable for producing albums of arranged videogame music which derived from popular retro franchises such as Mega Man, Chrono Trigger or Final Fantasy, from dōjin games, such as Touhou Project, studio Key visual novels and When They Cry series, from popular franchises on Comiket, such as Type-Moon Fate series or Kantai Collection.
+The Japanese dōjin music scene is notable for producing albums of arranged videogame music which derived from popular retro franchises such as Mega Man, Chrono Trigger or Final Fantasy, from dōjin games, such as Touhou Project, studio Key visual novels, and the When They Cry series, and from popular franchises on Comiket, such as Type-Moon's Fate series or Kantai Collection.
 There have been over six thousand dōjin albums of Touhou Project music released.